 Resources for Faculty

 The Resources for Faculty page provides a host of writing-related resources and links for faculty members.
-There is information about designing writing assignments, writing-to-learn activities, response to and evaluation of student writing, and additional guides and resources that faculty members can use.
-Terri Fredrick (English), the interim WAC Director, is also available for consultation.
+There is information about designing writing assignments, writing-to-learn activities, responding to and evaluating student writing, and additional guides and resources that faculty members can use.
+Fern Kory (English), Director of Writing Across the Curriculum, is also available for consultation.

 The EIU Writes Blog